Soul-Burn/janky-quality/.external/description.md

 #Known issues

-* Researching all technologies (/cheat) takes time
+* Researching all technologies (/cheat) is slow
-* Quality graphics do not appear on ghosts or GUIs
+* Quality indicators do not appear on ghosts or GUIs
+* Some quality indicators look strange on recipes and equipment

 #Future plans